circlesystems/ForgeRock/README.md

 -->
 # Circle Nodes for ForgeRock

-A Circle Service node collection for ForgeRock [Identity Platform][forgerock_platform] 7.1.0 and above.
+A Circle Service node collection for ForgeRock Identity Platform 7.1.0 and above.

 ## Installation